pdung1989/green-meals-shop/README.md

 # green-meals-shop

-A green meals online shop using ReactJs and CSS
+A green meals online shop demo app using ReactJs and CSS.
 --------------------------------------------------------------------------
 ## Run the project
 1. Git clone: https://github.com/pdung1989/Burger_Online_Shop.git to your local machine.